xieyaxiongfly/xieyaxiongfly.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Moto.
-Etc.
+subtitle: Assistant Professor, Department of Computer Science and Engineering

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: yaxiong.jpeg
   image_circular: false # crops the image to make it circular
-  more_info: >
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

 news: true  # includes a list of news items
-latest_posts: true  # includes a list of the newest posts
+latest_posts: false  # includes a list of the newest posts
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
+git_repos: true  # includes social icons at the bottom of the page
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](http://fortawesome.github.io/Font-Awesome/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I am an Assistant Professor in the [Department of Computer Science and Engineering (CSE)](https://engineering.buffalo.edu/computer-science-engineering.html) at the [University at Buffalo, SUNY](https://www.buffalo.edu/).
+I am leading the [NExt-generation MObile-network (NEMO) lab]({% link _pages/profiles.md %}) @ UB.

+Before joining UB, I was a postdoctoral research associate at Princeton University, working with Prof. Kyle Jamieson and Prof. Jennifer Rexford.
+I received my Ph.D. from Nanyang Technological University (NTU), under supervision of Prof. Mo Li.

+I am the author of two open-source research tool: Atheros-CSI-Tool and NG-Scope.